Important Information

 #22 Limit Order

-A limit order is a trade order in which the trader specifies a certain price for buying or selling a security to their brokerage rather than accepting the current market price.
+A limit order is a trade order in which a trader specifies a price at which to buy or sell a security with their brokerage, rather than accepting the current market price.

 #23 Execution

 Execution refers to the placing and filling of orders.
-Execution occurs when the order has been fulfilled, not when the order is placed.
-In Forex trading, there are two types of execution, instant and delayed.
+Execution occurs when the order is fulfilled, not when it is placed.
+In Forex trading, there are two types of execution: instant and delayed.

-Instant execution happens when the order is placed and filled immediately at the market price, while delayed execution occurs only when the market price reaches a price specified by the trader.
+Instant execution happens when the order is placed and filled immediately at the market price.
+At the same time, delayed execution occurs only when the market price reaches the trader-specified price.

 #24 Appreciation

-Appreciation refers to the increase in the value of an asset over time.
-This increase in value can be due to various factors, such as supply and demand, changes in the overall economy, and improvements in the performance of the asset.
+Appreciation is the increase in an asset’s value over time.
+This increase in value may be due to factors such as supply and demand, broader economic conditions, and improvements in the asset’s performance.

-For example, in the context of currency trading, appreciation refers to an increase in the value of one currency relative to another currency.
+For example, in currency trading, appreciation is an increase in the value of one currency relative to another.
 When the value of a currency appreciates, it can buy more units of another currency than it previously could.
-This can result from factors such as a strong economy, positive news or events, or an increase in demand for the currency.
+This can result from factors such as a strong economy, positive news or events, or increased demand for the currency.

 #25 Depreciation

-Depreciation, also known as devaluation, is the fall of the value of a currency in the exchange rate when measured against another currency in the floating market.
+Depreciation, also known as devaluation, is the decline in a currency’s value against another currency in the foreign exchange market.
 This means that a unit of currency can buy fewer units of another currency than before.

 For example, if the exchange rate between the US dollar (USD) and the euro (EUR) is 1 USD = 0.85 EUR, and then it changes to 1 USD = 0.80 EUR, this indicates that the US dollar has depreciated against the euro.
 In other words, it now takes more US dollars to buy one euro than before.